revature-associate-code-samples/code-samples-for-Davidson-Bock/Project 1/README.md

 * Used Tomcat to run the application on a server.

 ## Technologies
-Java 8, SQL, JavaScript, HTML, CSS, JDBC, Maven, Tomcat, servlets
+Java 8, SQL, JavaScript, HTML, CSS, JDBC, Maven, Tomcat, servlets, XML